DFE-Digital/content-designer-training/safeguarding-and-remote-teaching-during-the-coronavirus.md

 ### Providing pastoral care remotely

-Helping parents, carers and pupils to make a weekly plan or structure that includes time for education, playing and relaxing is important to reduce stress and anxiety for families.
+Helping parents, carers and pupils to make a monthly plan or structure that includes time for education, playing and relaxing is important to reduce stress and anxiety for families.

 As set out in [Public Health England’s guidance for parents and carers](https://www.gov.uk/government/publications/covid-19-guidance-on-supporting-children-and-young-peoples-mental-health-and-wellbeing/guidance-for-parents-and-carers-on-supporting-children-and-young-peoples-mental-health-and-wellbeing-during-the-coronavirus-covid-19-outbreak#helping-children-and-young-people-cope-with-stress), routine can give children and young people an increased feeling of safety in the context of uncertainty.